laurent-jpc/UDACITY_DATA_SCIENTIST_CAPSTONE/README.md

-According to Question 2, I compute both rates to monitor in the last 24h the degradation of health of hospitalized people and people in intensive car unit as follows:
+According to Question 2, I compute both rates to monitor in the last 24h the degradation of health of hospitalized people and people in intensive care unit as follows:

 - Rate of people admitted in intensive care over people hospitalized:
    'incid_rea' / 'incid_hosp' = 'tx_rea'